Bonn-Melbourne Joint PhD Program

 • Nomination of co-supervisors (if applicable)

-• A summary of the Bonn-home and Melbourne-home projects, including:
+• A summary of the overall program design and the individual Bonn-home and Melbourne-home projects, including:

 • A 250-word abstract, to be used for candidate recruitment if the proposal is successful.
 This abstract will be published online to advertise the project to prospective joint PhD candidates, so it should be written in lay terms.